FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/pypi_drivers.md

-# Drivers for PyPi
+# Drivers for PyPI

-If you want to share your driver with others, all you have to do is create a PyPi package out of the folder you created above.
+If you want to share your driver with others, all you have to do is create a PyPI package out of the folder you created above.

-You can of course also fork our [driver repository](https://github.com/FAU-LAP/CAMELS_drivers) and create a pull request with the new driver you wrote and we will be happy to add your driver to PyPi for you.
+You can of course also fork our [driver repository](https://github.com/FAU-LAP/CAMELS_drivers) and create a pull request with the new driver you wrote and we will be happy to add your driver to PyPI for you.

-Or you can also send us the files via [email](mailto:nomad-camels@fau.de) and we will add them to the repository and PyPi for you.
+Or you can also send us the files via [email](mailto:nomad-camels@fau.de) and we will add them to the repository and PyPI for you.

 ---

-To create a PyPi package for your driver you should have the following folder structure:
+To create a PyPI package for your driver you should have the following folder structure:
 ```

 <driver_name>
 └─> dist (this is automatically created by python -m build)
     └─> nomad_camels_driver_<driver_name>-X.Y.Z.tar.gz